feup-infolab/dendro-install/README.md

 	#A label for the authentication button

 	* shibboleth_authentication_idp_cert_path="shibboleth_authentication_idp_cert_path"
 	#The IDP public key file path in your machine, the IDP must provide this to you.
-It Must be uploaded to the machine before the installation or Dendro-Install will warn you and exit For example: "/Users/nelsonpereira/Desktop/dendro/conf/cert/idp_cert.pem"
+It Must be uploaded to the machine before the installation or Dendro-Install will warn you and exit.
+Example value: "/Users/nelsonpereira/Desktop/dendro/conf/cert/idp_cert.pem"

 	* shibboleth_authentication_key_path="shibboleth_authentication_key_path"
-	#The Service provider(Dendro) private key path, if the file does not exist Dendro-Install will generate it and warn you to provide an updated metadata.xml file to the IDP For example: "/Users/nelsonpereira/Desktop/dendro/conf/cert/key.pem"
+	#The Service provider(Dendro) private key path, if the file does not exist Dendro-Install will generate it and warn you to provide an updated metadata.xml file to the IDP.
+Example value: "/Users/nelsonpereira/Desktop/dendro/conf/cert/key.pem"

 	* shibboleth_authentication_cert_path="shibboleth_authentication_cert_path"
-	#The Service provider(Dendro) public key path, if the file does not exist Dendro-Install will generate it and warn you to provide an updated metadata.xml file to the IDP For example: "/Users/nelsonpereira/Desktop/dendro/conf/cert/cert.pem"
+	#The Service provider(Dendro) public key path, if the file does not exist Dendro-Install will generate it and warn you to provide an updated metadata.xml file to the IDP.
+Example value: "/Users/nelsonpereira/Desktop/dendro/conf/cert/cert.pem"

 	* shibboleth_authentication_button_url="shibboleth_authentication_button_url"
-	#The URL for the authentication button For example: "http://dendropessoal.up.pt:3001/Shibboleth"
+	#The URL for the authentication button.
+Example value: "http://dendropessoal.up.pt:3001/Shibboleth"

 * After the previous step is done, the Dendro installation will continue as usual.